Child Support Fraud: Can It Send You To Prison?

 When is Child Support Fraud Committed?

 The divorce process usually involves a custody battle.
-During this, the judge will decide who gets to keep custody of the children.
+During this, the judge will decide who gets custody of the children.
 And the parent who didn’t get custody will be ordered to pay for child support.
 The amount of which will be based on that parent’s income.

 Child support fraud happens when: